powsybl/powsybl.github.io/docs/iidm/importer/iidm.md

 IIDM networks can be serialized in XML files.
 The IIDM importer supports files with the following extensions: `*.xml`, `*.xiidm` and `*.iidm`.

-# Configuration properties for XIIDM importer

-These properties can be defined in the configuration file in the [import-export-parameters-default-value](../../configuration/modules/import-export-parameters-default-value.md) module.

-## iidm.import.xml.throw-exception-if-extension-not-found
-The `iidm.import.xml.throw-exception-if-extension-not-found` property is an optional property that defines if the XIIDM importer throws an exception while trying to import an unknown or undeserializable extension or if it just ignores it.
-Its default value is `false`.

-## throwExceptionIfExtensionNotFound (deprecated)
-The `throwExceptionIfExtensionNotFound` property is deprecated since v2.0.0.
-Use the `iidm.import.xml.throw-exception-if-extension-not-found` property instead.

 # Example
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>